 Using temperature as a guide for cooking meat is always a good idea.
 It’s truly the only foolproof way to get a perfectly cooked piece of meat every time.

 Lamb chops are best served medium-rare or medium.
-Any more and the meat will start to dry out and loose some of its tenderness (which is what makes them so good!).
+Any more and the meat will start to dry out and lose some of its tenderness (which is what makes them so good!).

 Here are some internal temperature guidelines from the USDA for cooking lamb: